This friendly members club was founded in 1905.

 The adjoining function room is used for many official and social club functions, is also available for private hire and is ideally suited for holding weddings and other special occasions.

-Other facilities include a full-size snooker table, table tennis and dart board for those long dark winter evenings.
+Other facilities include a table tennis table and dart board for those long dark winter evenings.